Swamptin/menu_generator_py/ReadMe.md

 Database with menu items linked to ingredients and a value for how many days each meal will last for.
 Another column for when it was last picked and also its rotation weighting.
 A special occasions column.
 If there is a date present then that meal is placed on that date.
 Otherwise it is ignored.

+### Nuts and bolts: Frontend

+A web page that will allow you to trigger the generation of a menu and then display the menu back to you.
+A seperate page that allows you to add/edit items to the menu.
+The add/edit page should also display the menu and allow you to select which item to edit.

+The add/edit page needs a number of protections in place.
+It will need stored/reflected XSS protections as there is a chance that someone could add malicious HTML to the DB and that be reflected back to a user.
+It will also need a means of ensuring entered data doesn't allow for DB manipulation, destruction, or escape.

 ### Meals we can cook
 + Chilli con carne
 + Beef stroganoff